 Waterlilies for surface cover in the pond

-Need waterlilies to add more surface cover to your pond?
+Hopefully the sun will return soon.
+Do you need more waterlilies to add extra surface cover to your pond?

-Now is a good time to add more waterlilies of all sizes to your pond.
+Now is a good time to add waterlilies of the correct size to your pond.

-• The aim is to cover half to two thirds of the pond surface in Summer with plant growth.
+• The aim is to cover half to two thirds of the pond water surface in Summer with plant leaf growth.

 • This keeps the water cooler and shaded below the surface to help avoid blanketweed and algae.

-• Choose the size of waterlily that will achieve this spread in about 3 years.
+• Choose the size of waterlily that will achieve this spread in your pond in about 3 years.

-• Another plant that will give surface cover over the pond over time are Frogbit (Hydrocharis morsus-ranae).
+Another plant that will give surface cover over the pond over time is Frogbit (Hydrocharis morsus-ranae):

 • These are sent as 3 barerooted plantlets that float freely on the water surface and rise and fall with the water temperature.

-• They drop to the base in Winter as dormant buds that look like apple pips.
+• They drop to the base of the pond in Winter as dormant buds that look like apple pips.

 • They are slow to spread in their first year but multiply well over time.

-• Water lilies are available from Miniature through to large Pond waterlilies for larger ponds.
+• Water lilies are available in sizes from Miniature for container ponds or Butler sinks through to large Pond waterlilies for big surface area ponds.

-• The Miniature waterlilies are suitable for a barrel pond or very small pond.
-The whole plant may only reach the size of a side plate.
+The Miniature waterlilies are only suitable for a barrel pond or a very small pond.
+The whole plant may only reach 15cm/6inches across - the size of a side plate.

-• Dwarf waterlilies are slightly larger in spread across the pond surface with each leaf around 6cm(2-3 inches) wide.
+Dwarf waterlilies are slightly larger in spread across the pond surface with each leaf around 6cm(2 inches) wide.

 • Aurora is the smallest and almost like a Miniature.